HeidarB/kest2Windows_verkefni-/README.md

 How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?

   - Select the Folder1 library location and click Remove and then click OK.

+11.2.1.5 Lab

+What are the viewing options?

+  - System and security user accounts, network and internet, hardware and sound, programs, apperance and personaliztion, clock, language and region, ease of acces

+Which subcategory would help you troubleshoot common problems?

+  - Control Panel\System and Security\Security and Maintenance

+Which subcategory allow a program through Windows Firewall?

+  - Control Panel\System and Security\Windows Firewall

+Which subcategory allows you to view the basic network information and set up connections?

+  - Control Panel\Network and Internet\Network and Sharing Center

+Which subcategory allows you to choose what happens when you insert a media or device?

+  - Control Panel\Hardware and Sound\AutoPlay

+Which subcategory allows you to add a printer?

+  - Control Panel\Hardware and Sound\Devices and Printers

+Which subcategory would you use to have a specific file type always open in a specified program?

+  - Control Panel\Programs\Default Programs

+Which subcategory would you use to uninstall a program?

+  - Control Panel\Programs\Programs and Features

+Which subcategory would you use to install the Windows telnet client?

+  - Control Panel\Programs\Programs and Features

+Which subcategory would you use change the account type from administrator to standard?

+  - Control Panel\User Accounts\User Accounts

+Which subcategory would you use to view, edit, or remove the web and Windows credentials?

+  - Control Panel\User Accounts\Credential Manager

+Which subcategory would you use to customize the Taskbar?

+  - Control Panel\Appearance and Personalization\Personalization

+Which subcategory would you use to show hidden files and folders?

+  - File Explorer Options

+Which subcategory would you use to show extensions for known file types?

+  - File Explorer Options

+Which subcategory would you use to change the time zone?

+  - Date and time

+Which subcategory would you use to change date format?

+  - Control Panel\Clock, Language, and Region\Language

+Which subcategory would you use to synchronize the time on a computer with a specific web server on the Internet?

+  - Region

+Which subcategory would you use to configure the computer to read aloud any text on the screen?

+  - Control Panel\Ease of Access\Ease of Access Center

+Which subcategory would you use to improve the computer’s ability to understand your voice and improve the dictation accuracy?

+  - Control Panel\Ease of Access\Speech Recognition